Spaulding Sleep Center

 Narcolepsy is a chronic, neurological sleep disorder with no known cause.
 It involves the body's central nervous system.
 Narcolepsy is a genetic disorder, but what causes narcolepsy is not yet known.

 Nightmares are scary dreams that awaken children and make them afraid to go back to sleep.
-A night terror is a partial waking from sleep with behaviors such as screaming, kicking, panic, sleep walking, thrashing, or mumbling.
-Night terrors usually occur within two hours of the time a child goes to sleep.
-They are harmless and each episode will end in deep sleep.
+A night terror is a partial waking from sleep with behaviors such as screaming, kicking, panic, sleep walking, thrashing or mumbling.

 Restless legs syndrome (RLS) is a sleep disorder in which a person experiences unpleasant sensations in the legs.